Authored by the expert who managed and guided the team behind the Japan Property Pack

 Sources: Statista, Mordor Intelligence, E-Housing Japan

-16) Osaka's waterfront areas will become highly sought after due to urban redevelopment and better flood defenses
+16) Demand for Osaka's waterfront properties will rise due to urban redevelopment and better flood defenses

 Osaka's waterfront is becoming a hot spot thanks to major urban redevelopment and better flood defenses.